 Join the beet renaissance!
 As the popularity of growing beets is increasing, all root vegetables are experiencing a culinary renaissance.
 Beets come in a variety of colors, shapes, and textures, but all are highly nutritious, including significant amounts of fiber, potassium, folic acid, and vitamin C. Betalains are powerful antioxidants that give red beets their red hue and unique flavor.
+If you were wondering how to grow beets from seed, you've come to the right place!
 Gold beets are rich in b-xanthin pigment.
 Beets are grown in all areas of the country, and plants take up very little garden space.

 Beets were originally grown and enjoyed only for the greens.
 The root did not appear in recipes until 14th century England.
 Although there were only a few varieties known in the 17th and 18th centuries, women were using red beet juice as a cheek and lip stain.